Multi-dimensional analysis with Data Tables

 • time properties exist.

-Transposing is not possible if:
+Transposing isn't possible if:

-• nested group-bys exist,
+• nested group-bys exist

 Note

-A transposed data table will not support display options Relative % for totals, Data bars in cells, nor Color % delta.
+Transposed Data Tables don't support display options Relative % for totals, Data bars in cells, nor Color % delta.

 To transpose a Data Table, follow these steps: